-"He labored some [six] years in the Kentucky Conference, (having begun in 1824,) filling some of the most important appointments with great acceptability and usefulness.
+"He labored somc [six] years in the Kentucky Conference, (having begun in 1824,) filling some of the most important appointments with great acceptability and usefulness.
 But he had a growing family, and believing it an imperious duty to provide for them, he determined on a transfer to the Illinois Conference, where he supposed he could do this to better advantage than in Kentucky.
 He entered upon this new field of labor with all his wonted zeal, but in two years from that time he was dead.
 He fell in the prime of life, a victim to the work he so much loved, and was buried among strangers, who had not yet learned to appreciate his real worth.
 His death-from paralysis-took place in Jacksonville, [July 6, 1832;] and when I visited that place in 1842, and desired to visit his grave, I could find no one to tell me with any certainty where he was buried.
 They showed me a grave that was believed to be his, one overgrown with weeds and briers, as though the hand of affection had not touched it for years, and indeed it was so.
 He died without having power to arrange his affairs.
 His estate fell into the hands of sharpers, and his widow and children were stripped of all, and thrown penniless upon the world.
 No one remained in Jacksonville who cared to remember his sleeping ashes, and I looked at the place where he lay neglected and forgotten, until I wept like a child.
-'This,' thought I, 'is the reward given by the world to the true philanthropist and faithful minister of Christ!' precious in the sight of the Lord is the death of his Though they may sleep in unhonored and forgotten graves, his eye is upon them, watching all their dust till he shall bid it rise.
-'Then shall ye return and discern between the righteous and the wicked, between him that serveth God and him that serveth him not.'
+'This,' thought I, 'is the reward given by the world to the true philanthropist and faithful minister of Christ!'
+But precious in the sight of the Lord is the death of his Though they may sleep in unhonored saints. and forgotten graves, his eye is upon them, watching all their dust till he shall bid it rise.
+'Then shall ye return and diseern between the righteous and the wieked, between him that serveth God and him that serveth him not.'
 'They that be wise shall shine as the firmament, and they that turn many to righteousness as the stars for ever and ever.'

 "Sleep on quietly, my beloved Askins!
 God has not forgotten you, if the world has.
-You have fought a good fight, kept the faith, and finished your course like a man of God, and your work of patience and labor of love shall be held in everlasting remembrance."
+You have fought a good fight, kept the faith, and finished your course like a man of God, and your work of patience and labor of love shall be held in everlasting remembranee."

 He married a daughter of Henry Fisk, to whom we have already referred.
 In Kentucky, where he was so much beloved, his death was greatly lamented.

-John Sinclair entered the Kentucky Conference the same year with William H. Askins, and after traveling the Hinkstone, Mount Sterling, (two years,) Cynthiana, Christian, and Winchester Circuits, in 1830, with Mr. Askins, he was transferred to the Illinois Conference.
+John Sinelair entered the Kentucky Conference

-^{}Rev. Jonathan Stamper, in Home Circle, Vol. III., pp. 170, 171.
+^{}Rev. Jonathan Stamper, in Home Cirele, Vol. III., pp. 170, 171.